-- a) The following uses may be permitted in the rural lands designation as shown on Schedule B4, Land Use Designations, and Schedule E1, Rural System: - i) all uses permitted in the Prime Agricultural Area designation; - ii) cemeteries subject to Sections 14.7; - iii) conference facilities and event spaces; - iv) country inns with no more than six guestrooms; - v) small-scale institutional uses such as places of worship; and,

-- vi) recreational uses in accordance with Section 17.8. - b) Notwithstanding the uses permitted in subsection a), above, within the rural lands designation, existing permitted site-specific uses will be allowed to continue.
+- a) The following uses may be permitted in the rural lands designation as shown on Schedule B4: - i) all uses permitted in the prime agricultural area designation; - ii) cemeteries subject to sections 14.7; - iii) conference facilities and event spaces; - iv) country inns with no more than six guestrooms; - v) small-scale institutional uses such as places of worship; and, - vi) recreational uses in accordance with section 17.8. - b) Notwithstanding the uses permitted in subsection a), above, within the rural lands designation, existing permitted site-specific uses will be allowed to continue.

-- a) Where lot creation, development and site alteration or uses are proposed on rural lands subject to the Greenbelt Plan, Oak Ridges Moraine Conservation Plan or the Niagara Escarpment Plan, conformity with those Provincial Plans is required. - b) Within the Greenbelt Plan Area, proposals for non-agricultural uses in the rural lands of the Protected Countryside will demonstrate that: - i) the use is appropriate for location on rural lands; - ii) the type of water and sewage servicing proposed is appropriate for the type of use; - iii) there are no negative impacts on key natural heritage features and/or key hydrologic features or their functions; and, - iv) there are no negative impacts on the biodiversity or connectivity of the Natural Heritage System. - c) Within the Greenbelt Plan Area non-agricultural uses in the rural lands may only be permitted subject to the satisfactory completion of an agricultural impact assessment and in accordance with the policies of this Plan, the Greenbelt Plan and Provincial legislation.
-This policy does not apply to mineral aggregate operations.
+- a) Where lot creation, development and site alteration or uses are proposed on rural lands subject to the Greenbelt Plan, Oak Ridges Moraine Conservation Plan or the Niagara Escarpment Plan, conformity with those Provincial Plans is required. - b) A second dwelling for accommodating a property manager for grounds maintenance purposes may be permitted without severance in the rural lands on a parcel of land in excess of 12 hectares (29.6 acres) in size in accordance with the implementing Zoning By-law, subject to the approval of a minor variance application by the Committee of Adjustment and subject to all other applicable policies of this Plan.
+In addition, the applicant must reside on the subject lot and must demonstrate the need for the second dwelling and the compatibility of the second dwelling with existing land uses.
+Furthermore, an applicant will be required to sign an agreement which will ensure that the second dwelling is only used by the property manager. - c) Within the Greenbelt Plan Area, proposals for non-agricultural uses in the rural lands of the Protected Countryside will demonstrate that: - i) the use is appropriate for location on rural lands; - ii) the type of water and sewage servicing proposed is appropriate for the type of use; - iii) there are no negative impacts on key natural heritage features and/or key hydrologic features or their functions; and, - iv) there are no negative impacts on the biodiversity or connectivity of the Natural Heritage System. - d) Within the Greenbelt Plan Area non-agricultural uses in the rural lands may only be permitted subject to the satisfactory completion of an agricultural impact assessment and in accordance with the policies of this Plan, the Greenbelt Plan and Provincial legislation.
+This policy does not apply to mineral aggregate operations - e) Lot Creation - i) In the rural lands, the maximum number of consents for any use permitted within the designation will not be more than 3 per each 40 hectare (100 acre) half township lot.
+A severance granted within the rural lands designation will be limited in lot area to a minimum required to provide sufficient room for adequate servicing for permitted uses identified in the Zoning By-law; must comply with applicable minimum distance separation formulae requirements; is not impacted by poor drainage, topography or other hazards and maintains a reasonable buffer from other land uses; will abut an existing residential lot where possible or will be created at the limits of the existing parcel; and, must be rezoned as a condition of consent to a residential use that complies with all other policies of this Plan and Zoning By-law.